GeoND-tech/GeoNDv1.1-CIFAR10/README.md

 # Using paraboloid neurons to train DLA models on CIFAR10 with PyTorch

 Paraboloid neuron demonstration of the [GeoND Library](https://geond.tech) for [PyTorch](http://pytorch.org/) on the CIFAR10 dataset.
 If you are interested in trying out the library on your own datasets, please refer to the ["How to use"](https://geond.tech/geond-docs/) section of the documentation.
 This repository uses Version 1.1 of the GeoND Library.
+You can find download instructions here: [https://geond.tech/download/](https://geond.tech/download/).
 Adapted from [https://github.com/kuangliu/pytorch-cifar](https://github.com/kuangliu/pytorch-cifar).

 ## Requirements
 - Linux only.